Healthplan Spain

 • 3-bedroom apartment (outside centre) - €1,247.00

-Another option for those looking for cheaper accommodation is coliving in Spain.
-Coliving is a form of shared housing where residents coexist in a communal space, sharing facilities and amenities.
+Another option for those looking for cheaper accommodation is coliving in Spain, where residents share communal housing and facilities.

 Source: Numbeo